European Union Trademark

 However, in the latter case, the European Union trademark court will have limited jurisdiction over actual or threatened infringing acts within the territory of the Member State in which the court is situated.

-Further, the EUTM Regulation provides that each EU Member State has to designate a number of its Courts as specialized in trade mark matters.
-These national Courts are then named "first instance” and “second instance” European Union trade mark Courts.
+Further, the EU Member States designated a number of its Courts as specialized in trade mark matters.
+These national Courts are named "first instance” and “second instance” European Union trade mark Courts.

 If during an infringement action, a counter claim on revocation or invalidity is brought before the same Court, the Court can simultaneously rule on both the infringement of the European Union trade mark and its validity.
 The decision is enforceable against all parties in the entire EU territory.